unm-historiography/metahistory/essays/thematic/historical-fiction.md

    image-url="Rosenberg.jpg"
    source="https://www.google.com/imgres?imgurl=https%3A%2F%2Fi.vimeocdn.com%2Fvideo%2F595537807.jpg%3Fmw%3D1920%26mh%3D1080%26q%3D70&imgrefurl=https%3A%2F%2Fvimeo.com%2F185704238&docid=RUp8PLar-AJ23M&tbnid=5xGYdz4N4E2gJM%3A&vet=10ahUKEwjhnrSn4OjlAhWMCTQIHYPOD44QMwhuKBswGw..i&w=1920&h=1080&itg=1&bih=880&biw=1711&q=alex%20rosenberg&ved=0ahUKEwjhnrSn4OjlAhWMCTQIHYPOD44QMwhuKBswGw&iact=mrc&uact=8" %}

 Rosenberg claims that narrative clouds our understanding of history, tainting it.
-Though deeply ingrained in who we are as human beings, narrative is something that we must excise from how history is told, adopting the more sterile [scientific method](https://en.wikipedia.org/wiki/Scientific_method) to communicate the past [^Rosenberg].
+Though deeply ingrained in who we are as human beings,[^White1] narrative is something that we must excise from how history is told, adopting the more sterile [scientific method](https://en.wikipedia.org/wiki/Scientific_method) to communicate the past [^Rosenberg].

-Ironically, the very vehicle they wish to cast aside is precisely the tool they use communicate information and enhance our understanding.
-Rosenberg admits that he, as much as anyone, is a “victim of narrative.”
+Ironically, the very vehicle they wish to cast aside is precisely the tool they use communicate information and enhance our understanding.[^White1]  Rosenberg admits that he, as much as anyone, is a "victim of narrative."
 Like Rosenberg, historians, philosophers, doctors, accountants, and scientists are dependent on narrative to share their ideas.
-Without narrative information loses meaning and falls on deaf ears.
-Therein lies the paradox of Rosenberg’s argument: with narrative information (history) is tainted; without it there is no meaning, it devolves to data points.
+Without narrative information loses meaning and falls on deaf ears.[White1]  Therein lies the paradox of Rosenberg’s argument: with narrative information (history) is tainted; without it there is no meaning, it devolves to data points.[^Rosenberg]

+[Hayden White](https://en.wikipedia.org/wiki/Hayden_White), a classically trained medievalist and narrativist[^Paul1], contended that '“The Burden of History” interpreted history as storytelling, contending that without attending to the craft of writing the discipline would fail to keep up intellectually with other scholarly fields.'[^Stoval1] And so, "narrative "is simply there like life itself. . international, transhistorical, transcultural."[Barthes1]

+> block quote A historical narrative is thus necessarily a mixture of adequately and inadequately explained events, a congeries of established and inferred facts, at once a representation that is an interpretation and an interpretation that passes for an explanation of the whole process mirrored in the narrative.[^White3]

 ### Assessing the value of historical fiction?

-Clearly, we can’t accept these works as historical ‘**gospel**.’
-With the addition of fictional elements, we have to divine fact from fiction.
-Even so, the factual portions of these works are enhanced by the inclusion of the fictional aspects.
+Clearly, we can’t accept these works of historical fiction as historical '**truth**.'
+With the addition of fictional elements, we have to divine fact from 'fantasy'.
+Even so, the factual portions of these works are enhanced by the inclusion of the fictional elements.
 Provided we understand and recognize the difference between the history and the fiction, historical fiction can present a more significant opportunity to grasp and become involved in the story that narrative accounts are unable to accomplish.

 ### A place for historical fiction in the study of history?